By Eva Briggs

 The Achilles tendon, which runs up the back of the heel (the heel cord), can become inflamed.
 That’s called Achilles tendinitis or tendinopathy.
 Usually it stems from mechanical overload such as excessive running.
 Sometimes the tendon is not only tender but has a swollen area.
 Treatments that help include activity change, exercises, pain relievers, heel lifts, and deep tendon massage.
 But steroid shots don’t help.
 They can even make the tendon rupture, which is bad thing with a prolonged recovery.

 These are only a few of the most common causes of heel pain.
-So if your heel hurts, and doesn’t improve with the usual home treatments for aches and pains, get it checked out.
+So if your heel hurts, and doesn’t improve with the usual home treatments for aches and pains, get it checked out by a podiatrist.
+Your doctor can also use physical examination and X-rays to diagnose the presence of bunions.
 Don’t do what I did and wait until you can scarcely walk.

 Eva Briggs is a medical doctor who works at two urgent care centers (Central Square and Fulton) operated by Oswego Health.